99003779/AppliedSDLC_Calculator_N1/1_Requirements/Readme.md

 # Requirements
+The calculator build by us includes basic arithmetic functions, trignometric functions and exponential functions.
+It also consists of some other functions including power, log, antilog, permutation and combination functions.
 ## Introduction

 We have attempted to build the software development cycle of a semi-engineering calculator.
 It includes the numerous high-level and low-level requirements of the various features involved in semi-engineering such as log, antilog, exponents roots and polynomial functions.
 It then explores about the various test cases that should be taken in consideration such that all requirements are taken care of.
 In the end, we build the codes that follow all the requirements and design efficiently as per them.